akitotheanimator/God-Hand-Tools/README.md

 However, DAT Files doesn't have a identifier on the Header.
 The game is almost entirely coded with indexing, and since this is a package file, that's *one of the cases*.

-in short, if you're writting a program to read dat files, **you will NOT be able to tell the real file type by string sequence.** if the file isn't a real dat file, i.e: a audio.mp3 that was renamed to audio.dat, the program will probably encounter errors reading the file.
+in short, if you're writting a program to read dat files, **you will NOT be able to tell the real file type by string sequence.**

+if the file isn't a real dat file, i.e: a audio.mp3 that was renamed to audio.dat, the program will probably encounter errors reading the file, or even crash.

 You will need to handle that kind of stuff if you're writting a god hand dat reader or repacker.

 # DAT 1.2 - TYPE 0